cirrusidentity/simplesamlphp-module-ratelimit/README.md

 # Overview

-This module provides functionality to ratelimit aspects of SSP
+This module provides functionality to rate limit aspects of SSP

 # Installation

+* SSP 2.2: Use v3  (currently at v3.0.0)
-* SSP 2: Use v2  (currently at v2.0.0-alpha.1)
+* SSP 2.0 or 2.1: Use v2  (currently at v2.0.0-alpha.1)
 * SSP 1: Use v1  (currently at 1.10)

     composer require cirrusidentity/simplesamlphp-module-ratelimit